GENIVI/rvi_sota_server/docs/README.md

 To simply build the site without running the local server, run `jekyll build`; it will output to `./_site/`.

 To update the site on Github Pages, build the site with `jekyll build`, then copy the complete generated static site to the gh-pages branch, commit, and push.

+You can also just run `make` to build the site using docker.
+It will output the static site to `./output`.